 6) Install And Customize Your Theme.

-Whichever theme you choose, free or premium, you download it as a .zip file onto your computer and then go to Appearance -> Themes on your WordPress dashboard to upload it.
+Whichever theme you choose, free or premium, you download it as a .zip file onto your computer.
+Thenon your WordPress dashboard go to Appearance -> Themes to upload it.

 Now you will want to customize it.
-Each theme comes with a guide to optimizing it to be how you want it.
+Each theme comes with a guide to optimizing it, so you can make it look how you want it to look.
+Have fun with that, but again, don’t get stuck there.

 7) Go Create!